typelevel/cats/_tut/functor.md

 This method takes a function from A => B and turns an F[A] into an F[B].
-The name of the method `map` should remind you of the `map` method that exists on many classes in the Scala standard library. some Examples of map functions:
+The name of the method `map` should remind you of the `map` method that exists on many classes in the Scala standard library.
+Some examples of map functions:

 ```scala
 scala> Option(1).map(_ + 1)